AnshuCh/hotel-booking/README.md

 3. A new project will be created in left pane.
 You will get ‘pom.xml’ file too

 4. Get following four dependencies from internet.
-Create a ‘<dependencies> </dependencies>’ tag in ‘pom.xml’ file and paste the following dependencies inside this tag: cucumber-junit (version 1.2.2) cucumber-java (version 1.2.2) junit maven dependency (junit version 4.12)
+Create an opening and closing ‘dependencies’ tag in ‘pom.xml’ file and paste the following dependencies inside this tag: cucumber-junit (version 1.2.2) cucumber-java (version 1.2.2) junit maven dependency (junit version 4.12)